lwm412/STFGNN-Pytorch/readme.md

 ### STFGNN-Pytorch

-This is the pytorch re-implement of the STFGNN model described in https://arxiv.org/abs/2012.09641.
+This is the pytorch re-implementation of the STFGNN model described in https://arxiv.org/abs/2012.09641.

 #### Quick start